 Lake Weissensee (Carinthia)

-The area around Weissensee, the so-called Nature Park Weissensee, has focused on nature tourism and is known for its 200 kilometers (124 mi) of hiking trails and 150 kilometers (93 mi) of mountain bike routes.
-Travelling by boat to the 8 different landings around the lake gives you access to a wide range of activities.
-And just as on the other lakes, simply enjoying a cruise around the like is worth the ticket money.
+Weissensee is located in a nature park that has focused on nature tourism.
+The region around the lake is known for its 200 kilometres (124 mi) of hiking trails, and 150 kilometres (93 mi) of mountain bike routes.
+Travelling by boat to the 8 different landings around the lake offers access to a wide range of activities.
+Furthermore, just as on the other lakes, simply enjoying a cruise around the lake is worth the ticket price.
 The astonishing scenery is best experienced at cruising speed.
-Weissensee is located 930 meters (3051 ft) above sea level and is over 11 kilometers (6,85 mi) long.
-Despite its location in midst of the Alps, water temperatures can reach 24 °C (75 °F) in late summer (August/September).
+Weissensee is located 930 meters (3051 ft) above sea level and is over 11 kilometres (6,85 mi) long.
+Despite its location in the middle of the Alps, water temperatures can reach 24 °C (75 °F) in late summer (August/September).